GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 ##

+## 📅 6 Nov 25

+- Participated in a **Building LLM Automations** activity.
+- Created the **Melanated ML Spotlight Generator** using **Google Gemini**.
+  - Similar conceptually to creating your own GPT in ChatGPT.
+  - Designed to highlight individuals in the ML/AI space who are **publicly known**, as well as **students, educators, and community members** who deserve recognition but may not have visibility.
+- Planning a **Version 2** designed for a different type of user experience and improved functionality.
+- Overall, I really like the direction of the idea.
+  - The walkthrough/recording aspect (to showcase product) will take time to get comfortable with, but the only way forward is through reps.
+  - Will continue practicing until it becomes second nature.

+---

 # 🗓️ October 2025 — Recap & Reflection

 October was a month of **testing, refining, and leveling up** — both literally and mentally.
 It felt like the culmination of the discipline, patience, and effort from previous months finally took shape, even through the challenges along the way.